Cheng Ying-yao

-Cheng Ying-yao (鄭英耀; born 12 October 1955) is a Taiwanese academic administrator who has served as the Education Minister of Taiwan since 2024.
+Cheng Ying-yao (鄭英耀; born 12 October 1955) is a Taiwanese academic administrator who has served as the Minister of Education since 2024.

 Early life and education

 Cheng was raised in Penghu.
 After graduating from the Pingtung Normal College, he worked as an elementary school teacher.
 He then earned a master's degree in education from National Kaohsiung Normal University in 1985 and earned his Ph.D. in education from National Chengchi University in 1992.
 His doctoral dissertation was titled, "A study on elementary school teachers' creative thinking, critical thinking and related factors" (Chinese: 國小教師創造思考､批判思考及其相關因素之研究).

 Academic career

 Cheng began his career at National Sun Yat-sen University in 1985, first as a professor and successively serving as the dean of students and social sciences before assuming the university presidency.
 During his presidential tenure, Cheng in 2019 proposed that NSYSU merge with Kaohsiung Medical University.
 The following year, Cheng commented on, then penned an open letter about, the university's handling of plagiarism allegations against alumnae Li Mei-jhen.
 In 2022, NSYSU became the first university in Taiwan to offer mental health leave to its students, and inaugurated the College of Semiconductor and Advanced Technology Research.